 This reward pathway usually becomes activated, when we do something that’s important for our survival, something like eating, spending time with our children, spending time with our loved ones, and mostly spending doing things, that we love.

 By engaging in these behaviors, we are rewarded with feelings of pleasure and euphoria.
 This feeling has itself an addictive quality.
 We feel good, so we want to do it again.
 However, while doing the natural and spontaneous things for our survival and things we love, our own nonsubstance abuse ways, to develop the reward path of dopamine, in the brain is not harmful.

 However, there is also a way; we can develop this rewarding path, chemically through a different kind of substance abuse.
 That is what drugs and alcohol do, they overstimulate, the rewards system, and make us want to take those things again and again.
 So generally, the root of addiction comes from the lack of feeling of pleasure and emotional contentment, lack of joy, and bliss in life.

 Surya Yoga is a system, which helps us makes, our thought inward, and move towards the presence of the inner sun, within our heart.
 This movement of thought towards the inner sun, makes attachment towards certain addictive objects lose relevance.

-By regulating breadth, Surya Yoga and Surya Kriya revitalize our nerves, and send more neurotransmitter like dopamine, across the system, as when we breathe well, our channels of nerves work better , that ensures, higher degree of flow of neurotransmitters, in our system, which makes us emote well, think well and have a feeling of joy and bliss, along with high energy in life.
+By regulating breadth, Surya Yoga and Surya Kriya revitalize our nerves, and send more neurotransmitters like dopamine, across the system, as when we breathe well, our channels of nerves work better, that ensures, a higher degree of the flow of neurotransmitters, in our system, which makes us emote well, think well and have a feeling of joy and bliss, along with high energy in life.